 - Once the goalkeeper is designated, he or she shall not be replaced unless injured or ejected.
 Injuries in this case shall be determined by the attending physician and/or a certified trainer.
 The goalkeeper may return to the tiebreaker if physically able.

 This entry was posted on Wednesday, October 24th, 2012 at 9:55 am and is filed under Instruction with keyword(s) rules.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or right-click and copy this location to trackback from your own site.
+Both comments and pings are currently closed.